 Passengers who require a Personal Care Assistant (PCA) will be allowed such assistance at no extra cost.
 Para-transit cards will be marked to acknowledge this requirement.
 Otherwise, additional passengers will pay $1.00.

 Drivers are not trained Personal Care Attendants (PCS); therefore, any patron requiring assistance from their residence to the vehicle or with a first-aid apparatus or mobility aid wil need to have a PCA.
 Drivers are not permitted to enter homes or destinations to assist passengers, or to assist with packages.
 However, drivers are required to provide assistance from the vehicle to the first doorway for customers who need additional assistance to complete their trip.
 Service is origin to destination only.

-Failure to complete a requested trip on the para-transit service without notifying the dispatcher at least 30 minutes prior to the scheduled pick-up time will be recorded as a “no show”.
-The City of Winchester reserves the right to temporarily suspend a person’s eligibility for para-transit service exhibiting a pattern or practice of no-shows.
-When a pattern of no-shows occur, and before they become excessive, the dispatcher will contact the rider by phone.
+Riders with a pattern or practice of no shows may be suspended.
+No-shows will be considered excessive if the person's travel history indicates a percentage of no-shows that exceeds two times the system average.
+When no-shows occur, and before they become excessive, the dispatcher will contact the rider by phone.
 The person will be advised of the no-show policy.
 If no-shows continue, a letter will be sent to notify the person that their eligibility will be temporarily suspended.
-The suspension of service will become effective 14 days from the date of the letter of notification, in order to allow the individual to appeal the suspension.
+Eligibility will be suspended for one week for a first violation and one month for a second or subsequent violation.
+The suspension of service will become effective 30 days from the date of the letter of notification, in order to allow the individual to appeal the suspension.

 This service is offered for persons who have disabilities as described in the Americans with Disabilities Act of 1990, as Amended.
 It is not a senior citizen program or a social service program.